 2. Shoot A Person in Dynamics

 Any movement brings dynamics to the frame and looks as natural and realistic as possible, and this is just a fresh Instagram trend.
-You can exercise, blow bubbles, throw snow, wave your arms, ride a bike, or blow kisses - all of which will look lively, even with a little lubrication.
+You can exercise, blow bubbles, throw snow, wave your arms, ride a bike, or blow kisses – all of which will look lively, even with a bit of lubrication.

 3. Work with Perspective and Perspective

 Try different angles, experiment with the shooting point: take pictures from the front, below, and side.
 A person is used to seeing other people from his height; he rarely saw the soles of other people’s shoes.
 Use this!
 Moreover, rough shoes are in fashion now.

 Pay attention to lines and shapes in your surroundings; use them to create a cohesive composition.
 Stairs, building structures, prints, and patterns can serve as an excellent backdrop for a portrait if you successfully fit a person there.

 5. Don’t Be Afraid to Shoot Half-Length Portraits